D-X-Y/AutoDL-Projects/README.md

 2. Different NAS-searched architectures are defined [here](https://github.com/D-X-Y/NAS-Projects/blob/master/lib/nas_infer_model/DXYs/genotypes.py).

+## NAS-Bench-102: Extending the Scope of Reproducible Neural Architecture Search

+We build a new benchmark for neural architecture search, please see more details in [NAS-Bench-102.md](https://github.com/D-X-Y/NAS-Projects/blob/master/NAS-Bench-102.md).

 ## [Network Pruning via Transformable Architecture Search](https://arxiv.org/abs/1905.09717)
 In this paper, we proposed a differentiable searching strategy for transformable architectures, i.e., searching for the depth and width of a deep neural network.
 You could see the highlight of our Transformable Architecture Search (TAS) at our [project page](https://xuanyidong.com/assets/projects/NeurIPS-2019-TAS.html).